Hey, where did my Sprint discount go?

 Your problem just underscores the maddening complexity of cell phone service.
 It’s difficult to know how much your phone bill will be from one month to the next even when you’re on the same plan.
 If I didn’t know any better, I’d say the confusion is meant to squeeze a few more pennies out of subscribers like you.
 Most customers simply roll over and pay the higher bill.
 (Related: Sprint promised a discount but didn’t deliver.)

 By the way, the “executive” customer service team wasn’t the last stop on your appeal ladder.
 You could have taken your case higher up by sending a brief, polite email to one of Sprint’s executives.
-Email addresses at Sprint are either [email protected] or simply [email protected].
+Email addresses at Sprint are either firstname.lastname@sprint.com or simply lastname@sprint.com.
 (Here’s how to fix your own consumer problems.)

 My advocacy team and I contacted Sprint on your behalf.
 It agreed to offer the same discount on your service that you originally had.